Outbuilding Cost

 Some of the work, such as the electricals, will need to be completed by a professional.
 Building an outbuilding isn't cheap, and it's essential to look at it as a major extension project.

 If you already have a garage on your property, why not consider converting it into another bedroom?
-The costs compared to an extension will be minimal.
+The cost of converting your garage into a bedroom compared to an extension will be minimal at around £6,500, compared to the cost of an extension at £40,000.

-During the planning process, you may want to consider hiring the following professionals:
+While you're planning your outbuilding project, you may want to consider hiring the following professionals:

 Surveyors